filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 			moved = true;
 		}

-		this.means = sums; // update our means and go again to "assignPoints" return moved;
+		this.means = sums; // update our "means" and go again to "assignPoints" return moved;
 	}